 Shiva developed a computer program of more than 50,000 lines of code, which electronically replicated all the features of the interoffice mail system.
 It was an electronic version of the interoffice mail system.
 In 1982, on August 30, the US government officially recognized VA Shiva Ayyadurai as the inventor of E-mail by awarding him the first US Copyright for Email for his 1978 invention.

 The great inventor yet nobody knows about him.
-No matter what people knows he is one of the great inventors in the history of computer science.
+No matter what people know he is one of the great inventors in the history of computer science.
 He gave us an outstanding technique that changed the way we communicate.